 This time I will demonstrate these problem-solving tools in action with a series of 3rd-grade problems based on the Singapore Primary Math series, level 3A.
-For your reading pleasure, I have translated the problems into the universe of a well-written biography of Ben Franklin, Poor Richard by James Daugherty.
+For your reading pleasure, I have translated the problems into the life of Ben Franklin, inspired by the biography Poor Richard by James Daugherty.

 Ben helped his father make 650 tallow candles.
 After selling some, they had 39 candles left.
 How many candles did they sell?

 This is much like a 2nd-grade problem, but with larger numbers.
 The main difficulty is to convert the common-sense equation that represents the story into its fact-family partner.
 If your student doesn’t recognize the logic of that switch, review how fact families work by using smaller numbers: 5 = 9 – 4 means also that 4 = 9 – 5.

 Sold = Made – Leftover